Shionnee/Shionnee/README.md

 __Get in Touch!__
 - 📫 Reach out to me via Discord (username: shinon).
 Let's chat and explore how we can create something awesome together!

-_I'm enthusiastic about stepping into the world of Flutter development and ready to make a meaningful contribution.
+_I'm enthusiastic about stepping into the world of software development and ready to make a meaningful contribution.
 Let's embark on this journey together!_

 <!---
 Shionnee/Shionnee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.